 Of course, there are limited color options for this paint but I’m sure that you will manage to fit the wanted color anyway.

 How to achieve the best results with combined methods

-Basically, if you want to reach some better results, you can combine soundproofing paint with some of the easiest soundproofing methods, or even using household items.
+Basically, if you want to reach some better results, you can combine sound deadening paint with some of the easiest soundproofing methods, or even using household items.

 Namely, if you wish to block the noise even more, then, after painting, you can simply put a large piece of the furniture up against the walls such as bookshelves as an additional layer of noise defense.

-Once you soundproof your walls with soundproofing paint, it’s a good moment to deal with windows and doors next.
+Once you soundproof your walls with sound absorbing paint, it’s a good moment to deal with windows and doors next.